- 0.5 large bag Tortilla Chips

 Even though I’m more of a guacamole person, nachos are next in line for that Mexican inspired appetizer.

-We don’t eat a lot of meat around here so I added really flavorful black beans.
+Nowadays, nachos often has ground or shredded meats but since we don’t eat a lot of meat around here so I added really flavorful black beans.

 Corn is a must for me, I love the sweetness and crunch it provides.